csilfverskiold/restaurant-project/README.md

 By posing these three important questions, I could now base my user stories on the answers.

 ### User stories
 Below are the user stories in their epics created for this project.
+They have been implemented and worked with in GitHub Project connected to this projects repository.

 As a site user: